 He continued in Parliament as Senior Deputy Leader, and later Parliamentary Leader of the Christian Democratic Alliance.
 He became President of WWF International on 1 January 2000, but only served for one year as he was appointed United Nations High Commissioner for Refugees from 2001-2005.

 Babar Ali is a Pakistani national and was Managing Director of Packages Ltd. in Lahore from 1955-1973 and later became Minister of Finance, Economic Affairs & Planning.
 Babar Ali was first elected as a Trustee of WWF International in 1973.

 He also served as Chairman of both the WWF International Advisory Council and the WWF Conservation Committee (later the Programme Committee), and was appointed Vice-President and Honorary Treasurer, before being elected President in 1996 to succeed HRH The Duke of Edinburgh.
 He retired as President of WWF International at the end of 1999 and is now WWF Vice-President Emeritus.

 HRH The Duke of Edinburgh served as International President of WWF for 16 years until his retirement at the end of 1996, but his continuous involvement with the organization goes back to its foundation in 1961 when he was appointed President of WWF-UK.
-Now, as President Emeritus, he still works actively on behalf of the organization.
+Since his retirement he continued as President Emeritus until his death in 2021.